Maksuda-E/credit-risk-analysis-ml-streamlit/README.md

-Credit Risk Analysis and Default Prediction
+# Credit Risk Analysis and Default Prediction

-Overview
+## Overview
 This project analyzes credit card customer data to predict the likelihood of payment default using machine learning.
 The goal is to help identify customers who may have difficulty repaying their credit card balance, allowing financial institutions to manage credit risk more effectively.

-The project follows a complete data science workflow including exploratory data analysis, data preprocessing, feature engineering, model training, model evaluation, and deployment using a Streamlit web application.
+It follows a complete data science workflow including exploratory data analysis, data preprocessing, feature engineering, model training, model evaluation, and deployment using a Streamlit web application.

-Objectives
+## Objectives
 The main objectives of this project are:

-Analyze customer financial behavior and payment history
+1. Analyze customer financial behavior and payment history

-Build a predictive model to estimate credit default risk
+2. Build a predictive model to estimate credit default risk

-Compare multiple machine learning models
+3. Compare multiple machine learning models

-Deploy the best model in an interactive web application
+4. Deploy the best model in an interactive web application

-Dataset
+## Dataset
 The dataset contains information about credit card customers including:

-Credit limit
+- Credit limit

-Age
+- Age

-Payment status history
+- Payment status history

-Bill amounts
+- Bill amounts

-Payment amounts
+- Payment amounts

-Education and marital status
+- Education and marital status

-The target variable indicates whether the customer defaulted on the next payment.
+## The target variable indicates whether the customer defaulted on the next payment.

-Project Workflow
+## Project Workflow
 The project is divided into several stages:

 1. Exploratory Data Analysis (EDA)